-- 1. From the Configurator, Lighting tab, select the Custom Tab created in the previous exercise.
+- How-To - 1.
+From the Configurator, Lighting tab, select the Custom Tab created in the previous exercise.
 Expand the resolution options for this tab if not already expanded. - 2.
-Click the Small Format (iPhone/iPod Touch Layout) - 3.
-Click the arrow at the end of the 240 X320 Layout line and select Copy Layout from LARGE FORMAT.
+Click the Small Format (iPhone/iPod Touch Layout) and select Copy Layout from LARGE FORMAT.

-4. Select Yes in the warning message that displays.
+3. Select Yes in the warning message that displays.
 There currently is no existing interface for the Small Format, so it's OK to overwrite it.

-The custom tab displays in the Small Format resolution.
+4. The custom tab displays in the Small Format resolution.

-Note: The custom keypad, buttons, and dimmers are all present, and are already configured as they were for the Large Format resolution but since this interface is smaller some adjustments may be required.
+Note: The custom keypad, buttons, and dimmers are all present, and are already configured as they were for the Large Format resolution but since this interface is smaller some adjustments may be required, particularly when going from landscape to portrait.